musrex/greatwall/README.md

 ## A Web App for small restaurants

 Greatwall is a simple to use web app for building websites for small restaurants.
-The web app is pretty simple - it uses Flask on the back-end, and some good ol' CSS, a sprinkling of Vanilla JS, as well as the Jinja templating engine for the front-end.
+It uses Flask on the back-end, and some good ol' CSS, a sprinkling of Vanilla JS, as well as the Jinja templating engine for the front-end.

 ---